tableau/TabPy/server.md

   - Downloads and installs Anaconda, under the current user account for example `C:\users\yourUserName\` unless Anaconda is in the PATH or has a registry entry.
 Anaconda provides an exhaustive set of Python packages, including ML-related libraries that can be used by Python code executed by the server.
   - Creates a Python environment named `Tableau-Python-Server` if one doesn't already exist.
 The script then activates the environment.
   - Installs the required Python packages into the new environment, as well as the client package, as it contains common functionality that the server depends on.
-  - Displays the install location and instructions on how to start the server.
+  - Initializes the server, displays the install location and instructions on how to start the server next time.

-When you run `startup.bat` per the instructions, you should see an output like this:
+After setup completes or when you run `startup.bat` per the instructions to start the server, you should see an output like this:

 ```bash